island-lang/island-lang.github.io/README.md

 	// prints "1", "2", "Fizz", "4", "Buzz", "Fizz" ....
 ```

-`when` blocks also handle cases where the conditional cannot be resolved:
+`if` blocks also handle cases where the conditional cannot be resolved:

-For example, in the case where `FizzBuzz(_, "Fizz")` is queried, since `index` isn't bound to anything on the `when` conditional, the inference engine unconditionally evaluates the branch, as well as any other unresolvable conditional branches, which in this example includes all of them (the `otherwise` branch is considered unresolvable as well):
+For example, in the case where `FizzBuzz(_, "Fizz")` is queried, since `index` isn't bound to anything on the `if` conditional, the inference engine unconditionally evaluates the branch, as well as any other unresolvable conditional branches, which in this example includes all of them (the `otherwise` branch is considered unresolvable as well):

 ```isl
 for (index, _) in FizzBuzzer.FizzBuzz(_, "Fizz")